razor389/bitmessage-rust/README.md

 - **Key Retrieval**: Allowing nodes to request public keys from specific addresses.
 - **Acknowledgment of Messages**: Implementing acknowledgments to ensure message delivery.
 - **Node Blacklisting**: If node A is blacklisted for node B, node B refuses any connections from that IP.
-- **Integration testing**: More tests for node discovery
+- **Integration Testing**: More tests for node discovery.
-- **Weakness Analysis**: What are the flaws in the protocol?
-From network analysis, you could associate a sender address / keys with an IP address.
-If everyone uses different sender/receiver addresses, the problem is mitigated.
-You can possibly pinpoint sources accurately but not destination IPs.
-How strong is the encryption/authentication?
-How disruptable is the network?
+- **Weakness Analysis**: Identifying flaws in the protocol, including the potential for associating sender addresses with IPs.
-- **Group Messaging**: Bitmessage group messaging?
+- **Group Messaging**: Bitmessage group messaging.
-- **TOR-type routing**: Could you bounce a message through TOR before hitting the target node(s)?
-This would obscure the source IP to some reasonably strong degree.
+- **TOR-type Routing**: Bouncing a message through TOR or intermediate nodes before hitting the target node to obscure the source IP.
-- **Node Prefix-Based Forwarding**: Only propagate to nodes with prefix matching message
+- **Node Prefix-Based Forwarding**: Propagating messages only to nodes with matching prefixes.
-- **Node TTL Capping**: Rather than discarding messages w/ ttl too long
+- **Node TTL Capping**: Discarding messages with excessive TTLs.
-- **Node Prefix Adjustments**: Nodes can move up and down prefix levels by choice (shorter prefix hosts more messages), if a node can't see the other prefix at or above its level (so 011 nodeshould be able to see a 010 or a 01 node), it should move up a level (in this case, to 01, to host those messages).
-Nodes should be able to refuse any message relays that aren't for its prefix, and blacklist on that basis.
-A node should always help you discover other nodes though.
-The peer database should have some convenient prefix listing or be in a hash map (prefix): nodes serving that prefix.
-A node should broadcast changes in its own prefix.
+- **Node Prefix Adjustments**: Dynamic prefix adjustments based on node traffic analysis.
-- **Node traffic analysis**: Help node decide what prefix level to set.
+- **Node Traffic Analysis**: Helping nodes decide their optimal prefix level.

 ### Scalability and Filtering